A BRIEF HISTORY OF COSMOLOGY

 unit of spin (Fermi particles) cannot occupy the same energy state and collapse the neutron starts.
 (Thatâ€™s

 Those ancient physicists saw that

 this Universe is made out of energy which they saw as the underlying existence showing through.
 Although they failed to mention

 nuclear energy, they listed five forms of energy perceivable by our five senses, gravity with the ear (the saccule), kinetic

 energy with the skin (as temperature), radiation with the eye, and electricity and magnetism with the tongue and the nose

 (salty and sour are electrical sensations, and the nose reads molecular structures tied together by magnetic bonds).
-They even saw the identity of mass and energy, which
+They

-idea from Swami Vivekananda, and he got it from the Sanskrit language.
+was a close friend of Nikola Tesla who got that idea from Swami Vivekananda, and he got it from the Sanskrit language.
 All

 this is built into that language, and anyone could have seen it.
 Why me?
 I am not a Sanskrit scholar by any stretch of the

 imagination; however, I have been exposed to Sanskrit over most of the last century.

-If the changeless didnâ€™t show through in our physics, we wouldnâ€™t
+If the changeless didnâ€™t show through in our physics, we wouldnâ€™t have inertia.

-table.

 And if the plurality didnâ€™t keep up the duality, we wouldnâ€™t have atoms at all.
 Thatâ€™s

 how I see it.